 MacKay Shields offers many of its investment strategies through a variety of investment products, including, without limitation, separately managed accounts, private funds, mutual funds, and ETFs.
 Given the different structures of these products, certain clients are subject to terms and conditions that are materially different or more advantageous than available under different products.
 For example, mutual funds offer investors the ability to redeem from the fund daily, while private funds offer less frequent liquidity.
 As a result of these differing liquidity and other terms, MacKay Shields may acquire and/or dispose of investments for a client either prior to or subsequent to the acquisition and/or disposition of the same or similar securities held by another client.
 In certain circumstances, purchases or sales of securities by one client could adversely affect the value of the same securities held in another client's portfolio.
 In addition, MacKay Shields has caused, and expects in the future to cause, certain clients to invest in opportunities with different levels of concentration or on different terms than that to which other clients invest in the same securities.
-These differences in terms and concentration could lead to different investment advisory services to meet each client's investment objective, constraints and investment guidelines, and MacKay Shields' judgments with respect to a particular client will at times differ from its judgments for other clients, even when such clients pursue similar investment strategies.
+These differences in terms and concentration could lead to different investment outcomes among clients investing in the same securities.
+MacKay Shields seeks to tailor its investment advisory services to meet each client's investment objective, constraints and investment guidelines, and MacKay Shields' judgments with respect to a particular client will at times differ from its judgments for other clients, even when such clients pursue similar investment strategies.